SJAC 106.7 LPFM Low Power Community Radio

 Our New Layout for Radio Station and sound desk

 (This has been upgraded yet again with additional mixers and equalisers.
 New pics to come later).
+New antenna to erected early 2018.

 View from sound desk to front of Chrurch